-Your exam may include a:
+Your exam may include the following:

-- visual acuity or refraction test to determine the degree to which you may be nearsighted, farsighted or have astigmatism
+- Visual acuity or refraction test to determine the degree to which you may be nearsighted, farsighted or have astigmatism

-- muscle function test to check the movement of your eyes in each direction and at specified angles.
+- Muscle function test to check the movement of your eyes in each direction and at specified angles.
 This test will identify any muscle weakness or involuntary eye movement.

-- binocular vision skills assessment to ensure that your eyes work together properly as a team.
+- Binocular vision skills assessment to ensure that your eyes work together properly as a team.
 This is important for proper depth perception, eye muscle coordination and the ability to change focus from near to far objects.

-- visual field test to measure your peripheral vision, the width of the area you can see when youy´re looking straight ahead.
+- Visual field test to measure your peripheral vision, the width of the area you can see when youy´re looking straight ahead.
 This test may also detect diseases of the eyes or neurological disorders.

-- eye pressure test.
+- Eye pressure test.
 Your doctor may administer one or more tests to evaluate your intra-ocular pressure.
 High intra-ocular pressure may be a sign of glaucoma.

-- color vision screening to see if you perceive colors properly.
+- Color vision screening to see if you perceive colors properly.

-- eye health assessment using an ophthalmoscope.
+- Eye health assessment using an ophthalmoscope.
 This tool allows the doctor to evaluate your pupil responses, optic nerve, retina, cornea and lens.

 Treatment options, if necessary will be presented at the conclusion of your examination.